simunde/CountriesAppGraphQL/README.md

-# Created an App to use GraphQL & Hilt-Dagger
+# Created an App to use GraphQL & Hilt-Dagger.

-## This app queries data of countries and shows them on the app
+## This app queries data of countries and shows them on the app.
+Also implemented Clean Architecture for the App.

 ## Screenshots